The Children of the New Forest: Legacy

 The Children of the New Forest was one of the first historical novels written for a young audience, and the first such novel which has endured.
 It was particularly successful in fixing the image of the English Civil War as a quarrel of opposites, with dour Roundheads versus swashbuckling Cavaliers.

 Adaptations

 Comics

-An adaptation of the book appeared in Thriller Picture Library № 38.
+An adaptation of the book appeared in Thriller Picture Library No. 38.

 Television

 The BBC has adapted the novel four times for television.
 These series were first shown in 1955 (5 episodes), 1964 (6 episodes), 1977 (5 episodes), and 1998 (6 episodes).

-The 1998 series had a major departure from the original plot.
+The 1998 series departed from original plot.
 Craig Kelly starred as the villainous preacher Reverend Abel Corbould who was obsessed with capturing and executing the Beverley family.
 He also pursued a romantic relationship with Heatherstone's daughter Patience, but to no avail.
 Edward Beverley and Corbould had a final confrontation at a watermill in the forest, which ended with Edward pushing Corbould over the side of the wooden railings and onto the water wheel, dragging the evil preacher down and under the water, drowning him.